jianqiaomo/CSAW-HackML-2020-BackdoorDetector/lab3/README.md

 The clean accuracy is:  84.44617649605958
 The attack success rate is:  77.015675067117

+The clean accuracy is:  54.85407465142461
+The attack success rate is:  6.968043647700702
 ```

 As the result shows in the picture if we prune more channels, the attack success rate
 will drop (of course we can be aggressive: if pruning 92% channels, we almost defense all bad data but the accuracy will
 be also low).
 That is, the backdoor is disabled with some compromising of
 clean set accuracy.

+When we are pruning the network, the accuracy of clean data drop before the dropping
+of attack success rate, which indicates the backdoors activated not only
+unused/spare neurons in the network.
+Therefore, it could probably be an Adaptive Attacker
+whose attack method is prune aware attack.

 ## V. Important Notes
 Please use only clean validation data (valid.h5) to design the pruning defense.
 And use test data (test.h5 and bd_test.h5) to evaluate the models.